 From 1993 to 2007, Sharon was harpist with the University of Connecticut Wind Ensemble and Orchestra.
 In November 2004, she participated in a performance with the University of Connecticut Studio Orchestra at Carnegie Hall in a commissioned work honoring the fallen of 9/11.

-From 1998 to 2015, she was solo performer at the annual UConn Katzenstein Lecture.
+From 1998 to 2015, she was solo performer at the annual UConn Physics Department Katzenstein Dinner.

-From 2001 to 2016, Sharon was solo performer at the annual Diaconate Convocation, Archdiocese of Hartford.
+From 2001 to 2016, Sharon was solo performer at the annual Diaconate Convocation for the Archdiocese of Hartford.

 Sharon’s CD, “Celtic Reflections,” is a compilation of lesser-known Irish, Scottish and Welsh songs which she interpreted and arranged for the harp.
-A number of those selections appear in her collection titled “Easy Scottish Harp Music,” published in April 2009 by Mel Bay.
+A number of those selections appear in her collection titled “Easy Scottish Harp Music,” published in April 2009 by Mel Bay and carried by a variety of music retailers and specialty outlets.

 Because much of her work has focused on showcasing the harp as a versatile solo instrument, Sharon is providing recordings of the selections she often played at special events to the public at a nominal charge (see Online Store).
 Many are her own unique arrangements which provided not only entertainment at weddings, receptions and other celebrations, but also comfort during meditative and solemn times.

-Sharon’s arrangements for lever and pedal harp are also sold at SheetMusicPlus.
+Since retiring, Sharon has been notating and publishing her arrangements for lever and pedal harp at SheetMusicPlus.